Tokke1111ALT/GeoFS-FriendList/README.md

 ## Not Working?
 Make sure:

-You're using the latest version of GeoFS
+You filled in the callsign(name) in correctly for now its capital sensitive You're using the latest version of GeoFS
 Your script manager is working correctly
 You don't have conflicting scripts running